computerguided/DigitMind/README.md

 Score() : right_position(0), wrong_position(0) {}
 ```

-To be able to determine whether one score differs from another, an inequality operator is defined.
+To be able to determine whether one score is equal to another, an equality operator is defined.

 ```c++
 bool operator==(const Score &other) const